-The Transplant Clinical Research Group at UNC is committed to conducting ongoing clinical studies to expand what we know about pre- and post-transplant patients and how the body works.
-The group is currently conducting a number of clinical trials, many of which are studies looking at newer medications to help prevent rejection of the transplanted organ.
-There are also studies that do not involve medications, but rather involve asking permission to collect blood and other specimens during routine tests or procedures.
+The Transplant Clinical Research Group at UNC is committed to conducting ongoing clinical studies to expand what we already know about pre and post transplant patients and potential new treatments.
+The group is currently conducting a number of clinical trials, many of which are studies looking at new medications to help prevent rejection of the transplanted organ.
+There are also studies that do not involve medications.
+These studies may collect blood, urine or other specimens taken during routine tests or procedures.
 These samples will help doctors and researchers learn more about various diseases and/or about our patient population in general.

-The group’s study coordinators, the ones who may approach patients about a study while in the hospital or in clinic, are Paula Steele, CCRC; Elisabeth Carter; Viet Nguyen; and Valorie Buchholz, RN, BSN.
+The research team has study coordinators who handle the coordination of the clinical trials with the clinical team, patients to carry out the study.
+They may approach patients about a study while in the hospital or the clinic and perform study visits with the patients.
+The coordinators are Paula Steele, CCRC; Marisa Deburkarte, CCRC; and Madeline Carroll, RN.
 Research is an important part of the UNC community, and we appreciate your contribution.